mrmaly/LinuxDictionary/README.md

 ### Expected spreadsheet schema

- * Only the first sheet in the given file will be parsed and coverted.
+ * The script will generate files for each sheet in the XLSX file, as well as files containing merged content of all sheets.
  * The file has to be UTF-8 encoded.
 If it's not the behaviour is undefined.
  * Each non-empty row has to contain a phrase, definition and aliases in the following format: